oscarsandford/appletree/README.md

 ## Prerequisites
 Install [`node`](https://nodejs.org/en/), [`npm`](https://www.npmjs.com/), and [Rust](https://www.rust-lang.org/).

-## Build
+## Development

+See the respective READMEs for `eden` and `apple` for more information on each microservice and how to get started developing them.
 See the instructions for building the database files under `eden/db`.

 ## Deploy Locally